Drone

 Insurance

-Connect Insurance understand the risks involved when operating unmanned aerial systems (UAS), unmanned aircraft vehicles (UAV), and small unmanned aircraft (SUA) collectively known as drones.
+Connect Insurance understand the risks involved when operating unmanned aerial systems (UAS).
+This includes unmanned aircraft vehicles (UAV) and small unmanned aircraft (SUA) collectively known as drones.

-We can obtain a competitive quote specifically designed for the exposure faced by drone users for commercial purposes.
-We can offer UAV Insurance, UAS Insurance, and Drone Insurance for unmanned aircraft which are being used for commercial purposes.
+We can secure a competitive quote specifically tailored for the exposure faced by commercial drone users.
+Our product offerings include UAV Insurance, UAS Insurance, and Drone Insurance for unmanned aircraft deployed for commercial purposes.

-Our clients are able to speak with the same staff member(s) throughout the cycle of their policy with us, and we will always offer a range of insurance products from a panel of insurers to ensure we can cater to the requirements of our clients.
+Clients have the advantage of consistent communication with the same staff member(s) throughout their policy cycle.
+We consistently provide a range of insurance products from a panel of insurers to meet the specific requirements of our clients.

 Our drone insurance policies will ensure you comply with EU Regulation 785/2004